 - the content is king, not the domain age.

-When creating an online marketing strategy, think about developing a highly interesting content instead of chasing to buy old domains for your new website.
+When creating an online marketing strategy for a law practice, as an example, think about developing a highly interesting content instead of choosing to buy old domains for your new website.
 Old domain can help, it will not hurt certainly, but at the same time it’s not the most important thing to think of.
 If you focus on developing great content, the time will fly fast and your website will become naturally authority website with old domain.
 And that what its all about.
 Developing good websites takes time, and that’s the real indicator of websites worth.